All Episodes

 How did you want to weigh in on that, Rich?

-And and more specifically, how is it how is it possible that they're advancing this false narrative, the CIA that contradicts the FBI that contradicts the director of national intelligence that the media is running with?
+And more specifically, how is it possible that they're advancing this false narrative, the CIA, that contradicts the FBI, that contradicts the Director of National Intelligence, that the media is running with?

-I mean, Julian Assange just said no, we didn't we only have three pages on the RNC.
+I mean, Julian Assange just said, no, we only have three pages on the RNC.

-We don't we didn't hack into them, and it really wasn't relevant exactly what the FBI told Reines Previs and exactly what Ryan's previous told NBC that MBC refused to accept.
+And it really wasn't relevant exactly what the FBI told Reines Priebus and exactly what Reins Priebus told NBC that NBC refused to accept.

-Well, I think yesterday when uh you know uh the Congressman had asked to be briefed by the intelligence community on what they actually know, uh, the intelligence agencies refused to do it.
+Well, I think yesterday when the congressmen had asked to be briefed by the intelligence community on what they actually know, the intelligence agencies refused to do it.

 I mean, that is a direct assault against the sovereign power of Congress enumerated in the Constitution.